EwaSzyszka/PyCon-Balkan-CFP/README.md

 ### Methodology

+1. Pre-process the data
-1. Train a Keras model on a VGG-16 Architecture for the sign language alphabet
+2. Train a Keras model on a VGG-16 Architecture for the sign language alphabet
-2. Save the model as .h5 file
+3. Save the model as .h5 file
 ```
 ImportError: `save_model` requires h5py.
 ```